There are approximately 100 million cups of tea made a day in the UK. A small part of a person's day, but a significant one nonetheless.

 That’s right, a cup of tea is more than just a comforting drink, some of these benefits include:

 Aside from the above reasons, tea can provide many social benefits too.
 Drinking a cup of tea with someone can be a way to connect and build relationships.
-This is especially important when working in the care industry, due to interacting with service users daily.
+This is especially important when working in the care sector, where carers are interacting with service users daily.

 A study on loneliness in the UK revealed that 6-13% of people over the age of 65 reported feeling lonely 'all or most of the time'.
 Many of our service users fall into this category, and sometimes our carers may be the only source of interaction a service user has in a day.
 You can read more about how carer conversations are combating loneliness, along with tips to engage in meaningful conversations with service users.